 Who is Dr. Shams, Vascular & Interventional Radiologist in New York, NY?

 Dr. Joseph Shams, MD is a Vascular & Interventional Radiologist, who primarily practices in New York, NY with 2 additional practice locations.
-He is board certified by the American Board of Radiology.
+He is board certified.
 Dr. Shams completed his residency at Beth Israel Mc.

 Dr. Shams is fluent in English and Spanish, and is currently seeing new patients.
 Dr. Shams’s practice accepts Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Shams’s office at (212) 241-8395.